How to Make Money With Interest 7 Ways

-No one wants to see their hard-earned cash sitting in the bank and earning a miniscule amount of interest.
-Instead, most people want their money to work hard and churn out even more moolah at a healthy rate.
+No one wants to see their hard-earned cash sitting in the bank and earning a minuscule amount of interest.
+Instead, most people want their money to work hard and grow at a healthy rate over time.

 Achieving that may be as simple as switching banks or even just swapping account types.
-Or trying a couple of other smart financial moves that can help your wealth grow.
+Or trying a couple of other smart financial moves that can help you build your wealth.

-Read on to learn smart strategies that can help you earn more interest than you are currently.
+Read on to learn smart strategies that may help you earn more interest than you are currently.

 What Is Interest?